andy-byers/paw/README.md

 An unobtrusive scripting language

-Paw is a high-level, statically-typed programming language and runtime designed for embedding.
+Paw is a high-level programming language and runtime designed for embedding.
+Paw features strong static typing under a sound type system, generics, and bidirectional type checking.

 ## Syntax Overview